MindaugasBernatavicius/HelpingStudents/ajax/2019-01-30/README.md

     - On submit POST username and password to http://<>/api/login (username: "admin", password: "Password")
     - On 403 response display user friendly error.

-## Requirements:
-  - structured code, decomposed into functions.
-Comments required in appropriate places.
-  - use AJAX – (plain js or Jquery)
-  - js needs to be in another file (.js)
-  - add CSS styling for table.

 ## On 200 response:
   - hide loginForm